dmbarbour/glas/docs/GlasNamespaces.md

             | a:(AST, AST)          # annotation in lhs, target in rhs
             | d:Data                # embedded glas data, opaque to AST
             | c:(Name,(AST,AST))    # ifdef conditional expression
             | y:AST                 # built-in fixpoint combinator
         type Name = binary excluding NULL
         type Prefix = any binary prefix of Name type TL = Map of Prefix to (Optional Prefix) as radix-tree dict

-This representation does not include closures, thunks, reified environments, etc. necessary for evaluation.
-Those must be constructed indirectly through evaluation.
+The AST representation does not include closures, thunks, reified environments, etc. necessary for intermediate steps during evaluation.
+Those shall have ad hoc, abstract, runtime-specific representations.

 ## Evaluation

-Evaluation of an AST is a lazy, substutive reduction in context of an environment that maps a subset of names to definitions (i.e. `Name -> optional AST`).
+Evaluation of an AST is a lazy, substitutive reduction in context of an environment that maps a subset of names to definitions (i.e. `type Env = Name -> optional AST` with caching).
+In most context, the initial environment is empty, thus insisting that AST terms are 'closed' or combinators, often of type `Env -> Env`.

 * application, lambdas, and names: as lazy lambda calculus evaluation

+* translation `t:(TL, Body)` - translates Body's view of names in the current environment through TL.
+Without reification, translation can serves a role for import aliases and access control.
+Translation becomes semantically significant insofar as it influences reification.
-* reification `e:()` - returns an abstract dictionary containing all names in scope, i.e. `{ "x" = x, "y" = y, ...}`.
-Trick is to make this lazy.
+* reification `e:()` - returns an abstract `Env` representing all names in scope, i.e. `{ "x" = x, "y" = y, ...}`, albeit lazily constructed.
   * Empty environment can be expressed as `t:({ "" => NULL }, e:())`.
   * Specified prefix can be selected by `t:({ "" => Prefix }, e:())`.
-* env binding - when applied `(b:(Prefix,Body), Arg)`, binds Arg to Prefix context of evaluating Body.
-All external names matching Prefix are shadowed in Body, much as lambdas shadow a single name.
+* env binding - when applied `(b:(Prefix,Body), Env)`, binds Env to Prefix context of evaluating Body.
+That is, PrefixName now refers to Name in Env if defined.
-* translation `t:(TL, Body)` - translates Body's view of the current environment through TL.
-Of semantic relevance, TL controls dictionary keys if the environment is reified in Body.
+  * Patch-based semantics: if Name is not defined in Env, fall back to prior definition.
+  * Consider `t:({ Prefix => NULL }, b:(Prefix, Body))` to clear prefix before binding.
+  * Record-selector pattern is `t:({""=>NULL}, b:("", Name))`, Env as first-class dict.

 * annotations `a:(Anno, Target)` - Semantically inert: logically evaluates as Target.
 In practice, we evaluate Anno to an abstract Annotation using compiler-provided Annotation constructors - by convention `%an.name` or `(%an.ctor Args)`.
 We then use this Annotation to guide instrumentation, optimization, or verification of Target.
-* data `d:Data` - evaluates to itself
+* data `d:Data` - evaluates to itself.
+Abstract to AST evaluation, but may be observed when applying primitive Names.
-* ifdef `c:(Name, (Then, Else))` - evaluates to Then if Name is defined in current environment, otherwise Else.
+* ifdef `c:(Name, (L, R))` - evaluates to L if Name is defined in current environment, otherwise R.
 * fixpoint - built-in fixpoint for convenient expression and efficient evaluation

 ### Reference Implementation